fastapi/fastapi/docs/en/docs/tutorial/first-steps.md

 #### "Schema"

 A "schema" is a definition or description of something.
-Not the code that implements it, but just an abstract.
+Not the code that implements it, but just an abstract description.

 #### API "schema"

-In this case, <a href="https://swagger.io/specification/" class="external-link" target="_blank">OpenAPI</a> is a specification that dictates how to define a schema of your API.
+In this case, <a href="https://github.com/OAI/OpenAPI-Specification" class="external-link" target="_blank">OpenAPI</a> is a specification that dictates how to define a schema of your API.

-The schema definition includes your API paths, the possible parameters they take, etc.
+This schema definition includes your API paths, the possible parameters they take, etc.

 #### Data "schema"